 6. Hired Help

-4 Tips for Crate Training a Dachshund Puppy
+4 Tips For Crate Training A Dachshund Puppy

-A medium to large size metal crate is a good choice for your dachshund (depending on their size as an adult dog).
 You want to give them plenty of room to be comfortable but not too much room to feel they can have accidents.

 Training Tip: Never use your crate as a punishment.
 Crates are designated as the dog’s safety zone.
 You want them to love their crate and not feel anxious about being confined.